tryptofanik/us-politicians-tweets/templates/README.md

 #### Possible problems
 ##### NifiRole
-In case you have to create the `NifiRole` from the beggining (e.g. we switched the accounts), please attach a following policy to it:
+In case you have to create the `NifiRole` from the beginning (e.g. we switched the accounts), please attach a following policy to it:
   ```
   {
     "Version": "2012-10-17",